vovanukas/papermodx-portfolio/content/contact/_index.md

 ---
 title: Write me an email!
-subtitle: You can contact me in many ways, and here is one of them!
+subtitle: You can contact me by clicking on the blue chat bubble or fill in this form!!
 description:
 type: newsletter
 ---